Are you are planning a family holiday to France and wondering whether you should visit Puy Du Fou?

 Le Mystère De La Pérouse.

-This takes you onboard the La Boussole, which set sail from Brest in 1785.
+Takes you onboard the La Boussole, which set sail from Brest in 1785.
 This immersive experience allows you to follow the ships expedition and all the crew encounters.
 Le Mysrére De La Pérouse’s attention to detail blew my mind.
-I have no photos or footage to share as it has to be seen to be believed.

 The special effects were so incredible, I found myself holding onto the walls of the ship to stabilise myself several times, its crazy, exciting and wonderful with the most awesome finale.
 I came out wanting to do it all again.